tkuhn/tkuhn.github.com/index.md

 ###### Papers at International Conferences and Workshops

+- Tobias Kuhn.
+  Science Bots: A Model for the Future of Scientific Computation?
+  In _Proceedings of Semantics, Analytics, Visualisation: Enhancing Scholarly Data (SAVE-SD 2015), WWW 2015 Companion Proceedings_.
+  To appear.
+  [[HTML]](pub/bots/bots.html)
 - Kurt Winkler, Tobias Kuhn, and Martin Volk.
   Evaluating the fully automatic multi-language translation of the Swiss avalanche bulletin.
   In _Proceedings of the Fourth International Workshop on Controlled Natural Language (CNL 2014)_.